 When Nicole Bass walked into a room, everything just stopped.

 Maybe they’d never seen a woman quite her size.
-Possibly they recognized the former bodybuilding champion, WWE, ECW and Howard Stern Show star.
+Possibly they recognized the former bodybuilding champion, WWE, ECW, and Howard Stern Show star.
 Or maybe they heard the booming, joyful laugh that usually preceded her grand entrances.
-She was a walking parade and she was my beloved friend.
+She was a walking parade, and she was my beloved friend.

 The Heartwrenching Death of Nicole Bass

 Generally, when someone close dies, I will pour my heart on the printed page.
 But with Nicole, it was just too painful.
 I couldn’t bear the finality of it all.
-And it’s taken a year to even attempt it.
+And it’s taken a year even to attempt it.

 Visiting her on her deathbed the very night before they pulled the plug, I just looked at her powerful frame connected with tubes, machines, lights and beeping sounds.
 I could barely grasp in the horror of it all, though I said what I needed to say.

 “We need you to wake up, Nicole…”

 Yet deep down, I knew it was fruitless.